antiface/Refmats/Refcards/README.md

 DEFINITIONS:
 * The Refcard is similar to a Quickref or Reference Card, as well as a Card from a Library Card Catalog and a Spec sheet or Datasheet.
 * The Refcard is meant to be a "quick reference".
+* In the case of the type of Refcard called the MoralTempCard ("moral temperature reference card"), we are making Observations on the "Moral Climate" or "Moral Temperature".
+* Ergo, the feature of interest and/or observed property is a feature/property of the moral climate.
+* What is the Moral Climate?
+It is a mixture of the Milieu, the Moment, and the populations inhabiting the habitat at time t.